 Programs designed by others are the most predominant type of CPD/CPD activity.
 These very popular activities are developed by planning committees based on their understanding of what you need to know or be able to do.

-Office of CPD Programs and CPD programs created by uOttawa partners are listed in the Joint CPD Calendar.
+Office of CPD Programs and CPD programs created by uOttawa partners are listed in the CPD Event Calendar.